QGEP/docs/en/admin-guide/db-update-pum/index.rst

 Client
 ^^^^^^
-The database can be hosted on a windows environment but PUM must be launched from a linux environment (ie virtual machine).
+PUM can be launched from a windows or linux environment (ie virtual machine).

 PostgreSQL
 ^^^^^^^^^^